nearform/fastify-playground-sandpack/src/fastify/README.md

 Sandpack currently provides no method to allow for the manual rebuilding of packages so removing packages will not work.

+Please note changes are not saved locally and refreshing the page will result in their loss.

 Read the blog post [here](#todo)